JordanReed02/new_start/README.md

 # NewStart

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/new_start`.
-To experiment with that code, run `bin/console` for an interactive prompt.
+Welcome to your new_start!
+In this directory, you'll find a cli application meant to give some inspiration/clarity on your coding journey.

-TODO: Delete this and the text above, and describe your gem

 ## Installation